blackbox05/hello-world/README.md

 # hello-world

-Hi!
-I'm 16 years old and I started to learn git and python for AI.
+this is me 16 years old from Iran and I recently decided to start computer and learning how to code, my goal is to be an AI programmer with python language. wish you besties!